albertogasparin/react-magnetic-di/README.md

 - Close-to-zero performance overhead on dev/testing
 - **Zero** performance overhead on production (code gets stripped unless told otherwise)
 - Promotes type safety for mocks
-- Works with any kind of value (funcitons, objects, strings) and in all closures / React components
+- Works with any kind of value (functions, objects, strings) and in all closures / React components
 - Replaces dependencies at any depth of the call chain / React tree
 - Allows selective injection
 - Enforces separation of concerns, keeps your component API clean